Recording impulse responses in a parking garage. Seattle, Washington, 2021.

 Selected sound design projects:

-• Gay Girl Gone—Documentary podcast investigating the unraveling of the Gay Girl in Damascus hoax blog.
+• Gay Girl Gone—Documentary podcast investigating the unraveling of the Gay Girl in Damascus blog hoax.
 Released 2023 by the Canadian Broadcast Corporation (CBC).

 • Another Russia—Documentary podcast about the life and assassination of Russian resistance leader Boris Nemtsov.
 Released 2022 by Crooked Media.